JTP709/buy_bot/README.md

 #### To run with command line inputs:
 1. Type `buy_bot -t` in the terminal to run in TEST mode.
 2. Answer the questons.
 3. Let it do it's thing - the system output in the terminal will let you know what's going on, but it will not place the order.
 Look for 'IN TEST MODE - OPERATION COMPLETE - ORDER NOT PLACED' to verify the everything works.
 Make sure you give it an item that is in stock.
 It will also use a `000` security code for added safety.
-4.Now for the real things - type `buy_bot`, answer the questions, and let it do it's thing.
+4. Now for the real things - type `buy_bot`, answer the questions, and let it do it's thing.

 Monitor the terminal output to see what's going on.
 You may need to restart if necessary.